 Filters aren’t perfect—they can be expensive and energy intensive, and the filter cartridges are nearly impossible to recycle.
 But when you compare throwing away a couple cartridges to the billions of water bottles we toss each year, filters are a preferable option.
 When it comes to ensuring better water for the future, here are the most important steps:

 First, we need to stop drinking bottled water.
 It’s not any safer than tap, and it wastes a mind-boggling number of resources.

 Then, we need to ask companies to take back and recycle their cartridges.
 Besides using up resources, filter cartridges trap and hold contaminants.
 If the cartridges are not disposed of in a sealed landfill, those contaminants could end up right back in the environment.

-Brita—which sells a popular carbon adsorption pitcher filter, faucet-mounted filters, and cartridges for refrigerator filters does accept recycling shipments of Brita products, with directions on their website.
-If you buy from another manufacturer, research whether their products can be recycled or email them and say you would like them to implement a recycling program
+Brita—which sells a popular carbon adsorption pitcher filter, faucet-mounted filters, and cartridges for refrigerator filters does accept recycling shipments of Brita products.
+If you buy from another manufacturer, research whether their products can be recycled or email them and say you would like them to implement a recycling program.

 Finally, US water treatment and distribution systems date back several decades, and they need repairs and upgrades to make water safer for for human and environmental health.
 While the EPA won’t attach a dollar amount, Dale Kemery, a former EPA spokesman, says more money is needed to make these upgrades.
 Food and Water Watch is demanding that Congress increase funding to secure our public water system.